ohare93/brain-brew-starter/README.md

    1. `/recipes`
    1. `/src`

-1. Export your deck using CrowdAnki and place that export somewhere accessible
+1. Export your deck using [CrowdAnki](https://ankiweb.net/shared/info/1788670778) and place that export somewhere accessible
+   - Remember to restart Anki after installing

 1. In the command line while in the main folder of this repo run `brainbrew init [Your CrowdAnki Export Folder]`
    - This will generate the entire repo for you, including the recipe files, source files, and build folder